tgreve15/ExcelOuraVSTOAddIn/Readme.md

 # ExcelOuraVSTOAddIn
 An Excel VSTO Add-In that will retrieve your Oura ring data from the Oura Cloud into your Excel document.
+Obviously you require "Excel" to be installed on your computer for this to be used.
 Written in C# using Visual Studio Community 2019 edition.
 To use this you will have to go into your Oura Dashboard (https://cloud.ouraring.com/dashboard) and select "Oura Developer" (https://cloud.ouraring.com/personal-access-tokens) from there, under "Personal